 In 1928, an idea, enthusiasm, determination and eager volunteers combined to form the swimming and life saving club we now call the Neptune Royal Life Saving Club.
 Supported and guided from the outset by Frank Venning and Joe Betts, an intrepid group of young ladies established themselves at Joe Betts’s gymnasium in Queen Street, Brisbane, then later at Ithaca Batha.
-With this beginning, the desire grew strongly to establish a permanent location
+With this beginning, the desire grew strongly to establish a permanent location for beach patrolling.

 In 1959, patrolling commenced at Tallebudgera Creek on the Gold Coast with a tent as the first club house.
 Through the determined efforts of the members, funds were raised to build a permanent club house.
 Supported by various community organisations, e.g. Apex, Burleigh Heads and Tallebudgera Surf Life Saving Clubs and many volunteers, a single-storey club house measuring 60’x20′ was built and officially opened in 1961.
 Thus began the world’s first all-female Life Saving Club to perform beach patrols with a permanent club house to call its own.